Drekith/Dashboard/README.md

 ### In-app port configuration

-- Open the **Settings** tab to edit CAN channel/bitrate and K-Line port/baud while the app is running.
+- Open the **Settings** tab (or tap the **Ports** quick button on the Dashboard header) to edit CAN channel/bitrate and K-Line port/baud while the app is running.
 Click **Apply port settings** to rebuild the providers with the new COM assignments without restarting.
 - Use **Auto-detect K-Line** to prefill the first detected ELM/OBD serial device; detected ports are also listed in the dropdown for quick selection.
+The current CAN/K-Line settings are shown above the form for quick confirmation.

 ## Customizing decoding